wudongming97/wudongming97.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
+I will join in  Multimedia Lab (MMLab) at Chinese University of Hong Kong as a Postdoctoral Fellow, working with Prof. Xiangyu Yue.

-From 2019.09 to present, I am a PhD student in Department of Computer Science, Beijing Institute of Technology, advised by <a href="https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en">Prof. Jianbing Shen</a>.
+In 2025.06, I received my PhD degree in Department of Computer Science, BIT, advised by <a href="https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en">Prof. Jianbing Shen</a>.

-From 2022.06 to present, I am a research intern at Foundation model group in MEGVII Technology, supervised by <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a> and <a href="https://scholar.google.com/citations?user=yuB-cfoAAAAJ&hl=zh-CN&oi=ao">Xiangyu Zhang</a>.
+From 2025.02 to 2025.06, I am a research intern at start-up DexMal, supervised by <a href="https://scholar.google.com.hk/citations?user=pF9KA1sAAAAJ&hl=zh-CN">Yingfei Liu</a> and <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a>.

-From 2024.09 to 2025.01, I am a visiting student at Mohamed bin Zayed University of Artificial Intelligence, supervised by <a href="https://mbzuai.ac.ae/study/faculty/rao-muhammad-anwer/">Prof. Rao Muhammad Anwer</a> and <a href="https://sites.google.com/view/fahadkhans">Prof. Fahad Shahbaz Khan</a>.
+From 2024.09 to 2025.01, I am a visiting student at MBZUAI, supervised by <a href="https://mbzuai.ac.ae/study/faculty/rao-muhammad-anwer/">Prof. Rao Muhammad Anwer</a> and <a href="https://sites.google.com/view/fahadkhans">Prof. Fahad Shahbaz Khan</a>.

+From 2022.06 to 2024.08, I am a research intern at Foundation model group in MEGVII, supervised by <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a> and <a href="https://scholar.google.com/citations?user=yuB-cfoAAAAJ&hl=zh-CN&oi=ao">Xiangyu Zhang</a>.

-In 2021.05-2022.05, I was a research intern at Inception Institute of Artificial Intelligence, UAE, supervised by <a href="https://xingpingdong.github.io/">Xingping Dong</a> and <a href="https://scholar.google.com/citations?user=z84rLjoAAAAJ&hl=zh-CN&oi=ao">Prof. Ling Shao</a>.
+From 2021.05 to 2022.05, I was a research intern at Inception Institute of Artificial Intelligence, supervised by <a href="https://xingpingdong.github.io/">Xingping Dong</a> and <a href="https://scholar.google.com/citations?user=z84rLjoAAAAJ&hl=zh-CN&oi=ao">Prof. Ling Shao</a>.

-In 2019.06, I recevied my Bachelor's degree from the Class of Xu, Beijing Institute of Technology.
+In 2019.06, I recevied my Bachelor degree from the Class of Xu, Beijing Institute of Technology (BIT).

-My current research interests are in the areas of (1) **Vision-language learning**, (2) **Multi-modal LLM** and (3) **Embodied Agent**.
-My ultimate goal is to build a human-like agent for perceiving real-life environments and performing decision-making.
+My current research interests lie in vision-language learning, multimodal large language models (LLMs), and embodied agents.
+(1) During my graduate studies, I focused on building intelligent perception models that understand visual and linguistic information.
+(2) More recently, I’ve been exploring decision-making systems capable of actively interacting with both humans and dynamic environments.
+Ultimately, my goal is to develop human-like agents that can perceive real-world environments and make autonomous decisions, moving us closer to achieving artificial general intelligence (AGI).
+Two articles that have deeply inspired my thinking are [The Bitter Lesson](https://www.cs.utexas.edu/~eunsol/courses/data/bitter_lesson.pdf) and [The Second Half](https://ysymyth.github.io/The-Second-Half/).

+ I am always open to collaboration and discussions about the latest advancements in the field.
+Feel free to reach out!

 <span class='anchor' id='-news'></span>

 # News
+- 2025.06: One paper (RAGNet) is accepted by ICCV2025.
+- 2025.06: I successfully defense my Ph.D. thesis.
+I'm awarded Outstanding Graduates of Beijing (北京市优秀毕业生).
 - 2025.02: One paper (DrivingSphere) is accepted by CVPR2025.
 - 2024.12: One paper (NuPrompt) is accepted by AAAI2025.
 - 2024.07: One paper (Merlin) is accepted by ECCV2024.